suffolklibraries/sljekyll/_events/ipswich-2019-11-03-igw-retro-gaming.md

 breadcrumb: y
 ---

 Prepare your thumbs for a gaming nostalgia extravaganza from [Bring Back Retro](http://www.bringbackretro.com/).
 Play on a Commodore A600, Megadrive, Nintendo 64 and more.
-Suitable for ages 3+.

-You can also use our Board Games Library for free or bring your own board games to share.
+You can also use tabletop games from our Board Games Library for free.
+We have a collection of over 130 games for all the family, with new donations from CoiledSpring Games, Big Potato Games, Goliath Games and Haba Games.
+Staff will be on hand to demo and advise on games.
+You can also bring your own board games to share.

+Under 8s must be supervised at all times.

+> "Celebrate gaming with libraries all over the world - Play Together.
+Smile Together."

 <iframe src="https://www.google.com/maps/d/embed?mid=1GDEwM_SkZ7zxvvR2t3dXBlfOUojNwU_j" width="640" height="480"></iframe>